promptcloud-bot/bubus/README.md

 ### Hierarchical Event Bus Networks

-Create networks of event buses that forward events between each other:
+Create networks of event buses that forward events between each other (with automatic loop prevention):

 ```python
 # Create a hierarchy of buses